andreinwald/email-validator-dns-provider-rules/README.md

-# Email validator with DNS check and popular provider's rules
+# Email validator with DNS check and provider's rules
 Examples, that other validators pass:

 | invalid email                         | reason                                                                               |